wesleytian/blog/content/2019/gpa.md

 I had many serious fights with my parents during this time due to my falling grades.
 I skipped many classes and slept through my exams.

-By the start of my junior year, I caused my parents to give up on me.
+My parents, counselors, and teachers became heavily involved with me and tried all sorts of measures to control my computer usage.
+I was so addicted to getting better at the game that I threatened my parents that I would kill myself if they continued to try to restrict my life.
+By the start of my junior year, my parents gave up on me and gave me complete freedom.

+Many people may be shocked that my parents would do that.
+I don't know why they did, but after recentely talking to my mom about this,

 After two years, I reached my goal and ended up in the top 2% of players in the world.
 I finally became better than all my peers at League of Legends.
 But, my GPA suffered as a result.
 It wasn't easy.
 I stayed up till 4 AM on weekdays even when I had swim practice at 6 AM.
 I practiced my game mechanics for up to 10 continuous hours on the weekends and spent an estimated total of more than 1500 hours on the game.